What Are Phytochemicals?

 Here's the general breakdown of the different color groups: (3, 4, 74, 75)

-Examples of "green" foods include: artichokes, asparagus, avocados, broccoli, broccoli sprouts, celery, cucumbers, green beans, green peppers, kale, kiwi, spinach, and zucchini
+Examples of "green" foods include: asparagus, avocados, celery, cucumbers, green beans, green peppers, kale, kiwi, spinach, and zucchini.

 "Green" foods may contain these phytochemicals: EGCG, glucosinolates, indoles, isoflavones, isothiocyanates, lutein and zeaxanthin, and sulforaphane